-You will need exceptionally good grades to get into Ohio State University.
+Applicants require exceptionally good grades to get into Ohio State.
 The average high school GPA of the admitted freshman class at Ohio State University was 3.76 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #3 in Ohio for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Ohio State accepts 52% of students who apply.

 54% of Ohio State University freshman were in the top ten percent of their high school graduating class.

 |Top 50% of class||99%|

 |Bottom 25% of class||0%|